kimgoetzke/listem/README.md

 1. Set environment variables for builds and running tests
     1. `ANDROID_HOME` - the absolute path of the Android SDK
-    2. `SHOPPING_LIST_DEBUG_APK` - the absolute path of the debug APK, used by UI tests only
+    2. `LISTEM_DEBUG_APK` - the absolute path of the debug APK, used by UI tests only
-    3. `SHOPPING_LIST_RELEASE_APK` - the absolute path of the release APK, used by UI tests only
+    3. `LISTEM_RELEASE_APK` - the absolute path of the release APK, used by UI tests only
+    4. `ANDROID_PASS` - the password for the keystore used to sign the APK
 2. Run `dotnet restore` in the base directory to restore all dependencies

 ### How to build the APK